 - Togo was Leonhard Seppala‘s lead dog during the diphtheria serum run to Nome.
 Seppela trusted Togo‘s experience to smell open water and recognize thin sea-ice.
 By relying on his dog’s nose, he took the short-cut over the Norton Sound which is very hazardous due to the strong water currents.
-This shortcut saved one day in the delivery time and hence many lifes.
+This shortcut saved one day in the delivery time and hence many lives.
 Therefore, for Alaskans, Togo is the real hero of the serum run.
 There is even a monument of him in Anchorage.
 Today the Iditarod remembers the historic run.

 - Vegan fashion

-- encompasses clothes, shoes, bags and accessories made from non-animal sources.
+- Vegan encompasses clothes, shoes, bags and accessories made from non-animal sources.
 The material of vegan fashion varies widely.
 For instance, vegan leather can be made from cork or fossil oil, which are known as super-hide and faux leather aka pleather, respectively (See this post for the procedure to make Super Hide from cork).
 Vegan jewelry and watches often consists of wood from downed trees.
 Typically, cotton, bamboo, hemp and other sustainable resources or fossil oil serve to make vegan clothing.
 For more on where to find vegan fashion see this link.